elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Initial Azure support.
 - Added new variables for the Kubernetes api server OIDC config.
 - `extra_tags` support for AWS.
+- Check if cloud provider is AWS so node name tests can be executed

 ### Removed